LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

       You are free to organize your project any way you like as long as we are able to find your homework assignments.

 .. comment

-   No meaning to student yet:
-   Until
-   we create some actual *files* in these folders, we will not be putting anything under version control just yet.

-.. comment
    no idea what is in this hello project, what named,